Organic chemistry often has a reputation for being one of the most challenging subjects in the field of science. For...

 - Develop more sustainable and responsible practices.

-To put this principle into practice, chemists explore alternative solvents.
-They also find ways to reduce solvent use or recycle solvents within processes.
-Alternative solvents are:
+To put this principle into practice, chemists explore alternative solvent models.
+Alternative solvent types include:

 - Water;